Rocknz/Rock-Editor/README.md

 Rock-editor
 ==============
  **Rock-editor is a cloud editor.**
- Through this editor, you can make or fix your code in your server(editor installed).
+ Through this editor, you can make or fix your codes in your server(editor installed).
+Because It is the cloud editor, you can use this editor anywhere if you have browser (like mobile, tablet).

 ### Django